Haijie-Lee/C_Simple_DebugLib/README.md

 # C_Simple_DebugLib
-Some simple , universal and useful Debug Funciton in C language.
+Some simple , universal and useful Debug Funciton made of C language‘s macro function.
 It has been tested on multiple actual projects。